-Enriching your kitten's environment is key to having a healthy, happy feline.
-Just as zoos provide toys, puzzles, and food challenges to alleviate boredom and stress in wild cats, you can use environmental enrichment to reduce urine marking, play aggression, cat-cat aggression, and fearful behavior in your kitten.
+Enriching your cat's environment is key to having a healthy, happy cat.
+Just as zoos provide toys, puzzles, and food challenges to alleviate boredom and stress in wild cats, you can use environmental enrichment to reduce urine marking, play aggression, cat-cat aggression, and fearful behavior in your cat.

 - Cats are hunters, so never free-feed.
-Have your kitten forage for her food by using treat balls and other food-dispensing toys, and by hiding dollops of food in different locations throughout the house. - Get a cat fountain or use an old bowl for games that involve floating ping-pong balls or hollow plastic fish. - Have a variety of toys for solo play and rotate them, so your kitten doesn't get bored with her squeaky mouse or ping pong ball. - Fish tanks with secure covers, cat videos of birds and small animals, and computer screensavers can entertain your kitten for hours. - Use catnip in toys or simply as a stimulant once every two to three weeks to see your kitten enjoy some silly antics.
-Stop if she becomes aggressive while under the influence of catnip. - Put a ping-pong ball in the bathtub; the slight slope toward the drain will help the ball stay in motion, and it won't be lost under the sofa.
+Have your cat forage for her food by using treat balls and other food-dispensing toys, and by hiding dollops of food in different locations throughout the house. - Get a cat fountain or use an old bowl for games that involve floating ping-pong balls or hollow plastic fish. - Have a variety of toys for solo play and rotate them so your cat doesn't get bored with her squeaky mouse or crinkle ball. - Fish tanks with secure covers, cat videos of birds and small animals, and computer screensavers can entertain your cat for hours.

+- Use catnip in toys or simply as a stimulant once every two to three weeks to see your cat enjoy some silly antics.
+Stop if your cat becomes aggressive while under the influence of catnip. - Put a ping-pong ball in the bathtub; the slight slope toward the drain will help the ball stay in motion, and it won't be lost under the sofa.

-Training Your Kitten
+Training Your Cat

 It's time to dispel the myth that cats can't be trained.
-Not only can you train your kitten to come when called, do a high five, and go through an agility course, you can change unwanted behaviors, reinforce behaviors you like, and help her become less fearful and more confident.
+Not only can you train your cat to come when called, do a high five, and go through an agility course, but you also can change unwanted behaviors, reinforce behaviors you like, and help her become less fearful and more confident.